orcc/orcc/applications/Crypto/CTL/Block_Ciphers/TDES/readme.txt

 **********************************************************

-This RVC-CAL implementation of TDES (FIPS 46-3, NIST SP 800-67) is based on DES implementation in ../DES/*.
+This RVC-CAL implementation of TDES (FIPS 46-3, NIST SP 800-67) is based on DES implementation (available under package CTL.Block_Ciphers.DES).
 Therefore, folder Only have the XDF networks for all TDES encipher/decipher.

 == TDES encipher and decipher as FU networks ==